YuAo/WUTextSuggestion/README.md

 ![ScreenShot](Screenshots/screenshot.png)

+_Download and run the demo project to see it in action._

 ##What can it do?

 `WUTextSuggestion` is still early in development, it currently supports **@ (at)** and **\# (hashtag, twitter style)** suggestions for `UITextView`.